pixos/poptrie/README.md

          power of sz1 and sz0 entries are allocated for the internal and leaf nodes.
 In the implementation, these nodes are managed by the buddy system memory allocator.

+        The recommended parameters for sz1 and sz0 for IP routing tables are 19 and 22, respectively.

     RETURN VALUES
          Upon successful completion, the poptrie_init() function returns the